 In United States v.
 Hamilton, 889 F.3d 688 (10th Cir.
-2018), the Tenth Circuit conducted a Mathis divisibility analysis for Oklahoma's second-degree burglary statute.
-The court determined that "neither Oklahoma case law, the text of the Oklahoma statute, nor the record of conviction establishes with certainty whether the locational alternatives constitute elements or means."
-Id. at 698-99 (finding that a charging document specifying the location did not answer the question because such documents often allege facts that are not elements of a crime).
-The Tenth Circuit concluded: "[W]e must treat the Oklahoma statute as indivisible."
+2018), the Tenth Circuit determined that "neither Oklahoma case law, the text of the Oklahoma statute, nor the record of conviction establishes with certainty whether the locational alternatives constitute elements or means" for an Oklahoma burglary statute.
+Id. at 698-99 (finding that a charging document specifying the location did not answer the question because such documents often allege non-elemental facts).
+The court reached a similar conclusion in analyzing Oklahoma's aggravated assault and battery statute, finding limited significance in the fact that the criminal information alleged only one statutory alternative.
+See United States v.
+Winrow, 49 F.4th 1372, 1380 emphasized that the lack of a state supreme court decision clearly signaling divisibility in fact limited the federal court's ability to find the statute divisible due to the certainty requirement.
 Id.

-The Tenth Circuit ruled the same way in United States v.
-Degeare as to a different Oklahoma statute, concluding, "In any event, we need not decide which of the parties' competing interpretations of the charging documents is correct.
-We hold only that, whatever the charging documents might have to say about the means-orelements question in this case, they don't say it 'plainly.'"
+(10th Cir.
+2022).
+In United States v.
+Degeare, the circuit likewise ruled a separate statute indivisible in the face of ambiguity in the record of conviction: "In any event, we need not decide which of the parties' competing interpretations of the charging documents is correct.
+We hold only that, whatever the charging documents might have to say about the means-or-elements question in this case, they don't say it 'plainly.'"
 884 F.3d 1241, 1258 (10th Cir.
 2018).
-The court found the statute indivisible and the modified categorical approach inapplicable.

 In Alejos-Perez v.
-Garland, the Fifth Circuit found a Texas controlled substance statute indivisible due to uncertainty as to means versus elements.
+Garland, the Fifth Circuit found a Texas drug statute indivisible due to uncertainty as to means versus elements.
 991 F.3d 642, 651 (5th Cir.
 2021).
-In that case, the court found that one state decision read as if the alternative were an element, state double jeopardy cases did not answer the indivisibility question with certainty, and the record of conviction did reference one statutory alternative to the exclusion of all others but also referred to the drug penalty group as a whole.
+The court found that there was ambiguity in the case law, and the record of conviction did reference one statutory alternative to the exclusion of all others but also referred to the drug penalty group as a whole.
 See id.
-In the face of such uncertainty in state law and the record of conviction, the court duly recognized that the statute was indivisible, and the strict categorical approach applied.
+In the face of such a record, the court duly recognized that the statute was indivisible.
 Similarly, in United States v.
-Perlaza-Ortiz, the Fifth Circuit found a Texas statute indivisible despite a charging document that referenced one statutory alternative to the exclusion of the others.
+Perlaza-Ortiz, the Fifth Circuit found a Texas statute indivisible where a charging document referenced one statutory alternative to the exclusion of the others.
 869 F.3d 375, 378 (5th Cir.
 2017).
-The court found that the record of conviction did not meet the demand for certainty, noting unpublished case law indicating the statutory alternative was a means not an element.
+The court found that the document did not meet the demand for certainty, noting unpublished case law indicating the statutory alternative was a means not an element.
 See id. at 380.